South Korea at the 2026 Winter Olympics: Figure skating

 In the 2025 World Figure Skating Championships in Boston, the United States, South Korea secured one quota in each of the men's singles, two quota in each of the women's singles, and one quota in each of the ice dance.
 South Korea earned one quota in men's singles at the ISU Skate to Milano Figure Skating Qualifier 2025 in Beijing, China.
+Furthermore, South Korea qualified to the team event.